Unstructured-IO/unstructured-api/README.md

 	`pyenv  virtualenv 3.8.15 document-processing` <br />
 	`pyenv activate document-processing`

-  - If you are parsing PDFs, run the following to install the `detectron2` model, which `unstructured` uses for layout detection:
+  - To install the `detectron2` model, which `unstructured` uses for layout detection:
     - make install-detectron2